 Tips for Families Visiting the Museum

 1. Get to know the artist Isamu Noguchi.
 Read his biography here.

 2. Bring a book about shapes, colors, or patterns.
 Noguchi uses these elements in his sculptures, and books can help families talk about his art.
 Click here for a list of recommended books.

-3. Pack a sketchbook and colored pencils.
+3. Pack a sketchbook and pencils.
 Sketching is a great way to look at art.
-Pens and markers are not allowed in the museum.
+Colored pencils, pens and markers are not allowed in the museum.

 At the Museum

-6. Let your kids lead the way.
-Let them choose what to look at.
+6. Let your kids lead the way and choose what to look at.
 It's okay if you only look at a few pieces in each gallery.

 7. Ask Questions: